-The Plan provides for the Board or a Committee of the Board (the "Committee") to grant awards to optionees and to determine the exercise price, vesting term, expiration date and all other terms and conditions of the Awards, including acceleration of the vesting of an Award at any time.
-All options granted under the Plan are intended to be non-qualified options ("NQOs") unless specified by the Committee to be incentive stock options ("ISOs"), as defined by the Internal Revenue Code.
-NQOs may be granted to employees, consultants or Board members at an option price not less than the fair market value of the common stock subject to the Stock Option Agreement.
-The following table summarizes information about stock options outstanding as of December 31, 2012 and 2011:
+The Plan provides for the Board or a Committee of the Board (the "Committee") to grant awards to optionees and to determine the exercise price, vesting term, expiration date and all other terms and conditions of the awards, including acceleration of the vesting of an award at any time.
+All options granted under the Plan are intended to be incentive stock options ("ISOs"), unless specified by the Committee to be non-qualified options ("NQOs") as defined by the Internal Revenue Code.
+ISOs and NQOs may be granted to employees, consultants or Board members at an option price not less than the fair market value of the common stock subject to the Stock Option Agreement.
+The following table summarizes information about stock options outstanding as of December 31, 2013 and 2012: